DeanMSweeney/nitrate-GC/README.md

 # README

-## Potential Dependence of Nitrate Adsorption and Dissociation across Metals and Dilute Alloys: a Grand Canonical Study
+## A Grand Canonical Study of the Potential Dependence of Nitrate Adsorption and Dissociation across Metals and Dilute Alloys

 ![Graphical Abstract](ga.png)